"All-American" Recipes for July 4th!

 Even if it’s just been for a casual dinner at home (though, who am I kidding, even a casual spread at our house is pretty elaborate), a small get-together with friends, or a weekend at our cousins’ house, bumming around the suburbs.

 With the passing of a spring of cautious optimism, we’re coming up on July 4th!
 The elephant in the room is the crazy, tumultuous year that we Americans have had, and the always uncertain future ahead of us.
-With the world intersecting all around us, it’s been a tiring year—an important one, but a tiring one.
+With the world and our communities intersecting in challenging ways all around us, it’s been a tiring year—an important one, but a tiring one.

 Having gotten this far, it could feel entirely odd to make a big deal of July 4th this year, yet it also feels important to do just that–at least in the way that feels true to you.

-In terms of menu planning, usually we aim to go for non-traditional July 4th fare—most of you are here for the Chinese food after all—but this year has us craving something different.
+In terms of menu planning, usually we aim to go for non-traditional July 4th fare—most of you are here for the Chinese food after all—but this year has us craving the dishes outside of our wheelhouse.

 The recipes I’ve picked out here are “all-American” dishes.
 I don’t mean just the standard burger or hot dog (though I know we won’t be able to resist throwing some of those on the grill, too), rather an array of dishes that certainly didn’t originate in America, but have become beloved recipes nonetheless, woven into the fabric of our communities.